aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 In order to publish your html and ebook content to softcover.io, you need to login to the service and then issue the softcover CLI publishing commands.

-Because of the need to login, the only way you can publish to the service using Docker is to interactively log into the running container bash shell and then from there log into softcover.io to be able to run the publish command.
+Because of the need to login, the only way you can publish to the service using Docker is to interactively log into the running container bash shell.
+Then from within the container bash shell, log into softcover.io to be able to run the `sc publish` command.

 To run the container in interactive mode we need to use the `-it` option and execute the bash command: